handofkwll/fisica/README.md

 Once you have a working Python installation you should follow the following procedure to install pyfitsidi:

-1. Download the code from github.com/handofkwll/pyfitsidi, install it in a fresh directory different to pyfiins.
+1. Download the code from the [github repository] (www.github.com/handofkwll/pyfitsidi) and install it in a fresh directory, different to pyfiins.